Sum-Rate Maximization for Pinching Antenna-assisted NOMA Systems with Multiple Dielectric Waveguides: Problem Formulation

 \section{Problem Formulation}

-In this section, we formulate a problem to maximize sum-rate of the proposed PA-assisted NOMA system.
-Our problem formulation takes into account the power attenuation over lossy dielectric waveguides, which is expressed as \eqref{proposed_formulation_origion} by optimizing the locations for $N$ PAs, $x^{\text{Pin}}_{n}$, and the precoding vectors, \(\bm{w}_k\): Specifically, to facilitate the decoding process, constraint $\mathrm{C1}$ ensures that the channels are ordered by strength.
-Constraint $\mathrm{C2}$ guarantees that the transmit power consumption of the $n$-th dielectric waveguide dose not exceed its maximum power budget, $P_{n}^{\max} $.
+In this section, we formulate a problem to maximize the sum-rate of the proposed PA-assisted NOMA system.
+Our problem formulation takes into account the power attenuation over lossy dielectric waveguides, which is expressed as \eqref{proposed_formulation_origion} by optimizing the locations for $N$ PAs, $x^{\text{Pin}}_{n}$, and the precoding vectors, \(\bm{w}_k\):

+Specifically, to facilitate the decoding process, constraint $\mathrm{C1}$ ensures that the channels are ordered by strength.
+Constraint $\mathrm{C2}$ guarantees that the transmit power consumption of the $n$-th dielectric waveguide does not exceed its maximum power budget, $P_{n}^{\max} $.
 Constraint $\mathrm{C3}$ restricts that the achievable rate of user $u_k$ is not less than the minimum rate requirement $R_{\min}$.
 Constraint $\mathrm{C4}$ restricts the movement of the PAs along the $x$-axis to the range $[0, x^{\max}]$.
 The formulated problem is non-convex due to the coupling between optimization variables $\bm{w}_k$ and $x_{n}^{\text{pin}}$ in the objective function, constraints $\mathrm{C1}$, and $\mathrm{C3}$.
 In general, obtaining the globally optimal solution to \eqref{proposed_formulation_origion} necessitates the use of a brute-force search, which becomes computationally infeasible even for systems of a moderate size.
 As a practical alternative, we propose a computationally efficient suboptimal iterative algorithm based on AO in the following section.